quantonium/ergw_tarball/README.md

 system running Ubuntu 16.04.
 It will also require a network range that can be assigned to UEs.

-You will need super user privileges to run erGW.
+You will need super user privileges to follow the instructions below and run erGW.

 Setup
 ------